-Statement of Management's Responsibility for the Financial Statements he management of the Philippine Health Insurance Corporation is responsible for the preparation of the financial statements as of December 31, 2018 and 2017, including the additional components attached thereto in accordance with the prescribed financial reporting framework indicated therein.
+The Management of the Philippine Health Insurance Corporation is responsible for the preparation of the financial statements as at December 31, 2018 and 2017, including the additional components attached thereto in accordance with the prescribed financial reporting framework indicated therein.
 The responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement whether due to fraud or error, selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.